shackra/goimapnotify/README.md

 ## Usage

     Usage of goimapnotify:
       -conf string
-        Configuration file (default "path/to/imapnotify.conf")
+            Configuration file (default "/home/jorge/.config/goimapnotify/goimapnotify.conf")
       -debug
             Output all network activity to the terminal (!! this may leak passwords !!)
       -list
             List all mailboxes and exit
+      -wait int
+            Period in seconds between IDLE event and execution of scripts (default 1)

 As you can notice, `-list` can help you figure out the mailbox hierarchy of your mail server.